Difference Between NetBeans vs Eclipse

 Let us discuss some of the major key differences between NetBeans and Eclipse:

-- Netbeans, started as student project in 1996 in Prague and its commercial arm was acquired by Sun Microsystems in 1999.
-It was later open sourced by Sun.
-When Oracle acquired Sun, Netbeans took JDeveloper, Oracle’s renowned IDE, heads on and Netbeans was handed over to Apache foundation.
+- Netbeans started as a student project in 1996 in Prague, and Sun Microsystems acquired its commercial arm in 1999.
+It was later open-sourced by Sun.
+When Oracle acquired Sun, Netbeans took JDeveloper, Oracle’s renowned IDE heads on, and Netbeans was handed over to Apache foundation.

-- In eclipse, software platform was built on the inspiration of Visual age family of IDE products and though visual age is a successful product it did not have the Modular structure like Netbeans and everything was packed like a zip file.
-It was later developed as an open sourced tool by IBM and 80 others in the consortium.
-The name Eclipse has no connection with Sun but it was intended to Eclipse MS visual studio its primary competition at that time and hence the name.
+- In eclipse, the software platform was built on the inspiration of the Visual age family of IDE products, and through visual age is a successful product, it did not have a Modular structure like Netbeans, and everything was packed like a zip file.
+It was later developed as an open-sourced tool by IBM and 80 others in the consortium.
+The name Eclipse has no connection with Sun, but it was intended to Eclipse MS visual studio, its primary competition at that time and hence the name.

-- In Netbeans IDE products are licensed in Apache 2.0 category now.
-Prior to this they were part of Sun’s common development pool and General Public License version 2.
-Upon Oracle taking over Sun, Netbeans platform had become another open source product.
+- In Netbeans, IDE products are licensed in Apache 2.0 category now.
+Before this, they were part of Sun’s common development pool and General Public License version 2.
+Upon Oracle taking over Sun, Netbeans platform had become another open-source product.

-- In Eclipse initially these products were licensed under common public license and it was re-categorized as Eclipse public license which is the basic license for any Eclipse projects.
-Few projects require additional licenses viz., Eclipse distribution license and it should be procured on case to case basis.
+- In Eclipse, these products were initially licensed under common public license, and it was re-categorized as Eclipse public license, which is the basic license for any Eclipse projects.
+Few projects require additional licenses, viz., Eclipse distribution license, and it should be procured on a case-to-case basis.

-- Netbeans runs on windows, Solaris, Linux and Mac and it is primarily intended for java and with add on it supports C, C++, HTML5, PHP and JS.
-Netbeans framework simplifies development of Windows based applications.
-With update center module, Users can download the updates alone and upgrade the applications.
-Customizations, easy manageability of plugins, access to libraries, superior support and abundant knowledge available in the community help developers in improving their delivery quality and timeline.
+- Netbeans runs on Windows, Solaris, Linux and Mac, and it is primarily intended for java; and with add on it supports C, C++, HTML5, PHP and JS.
+Netbeans framework simplifies the development of Windows-based applications.
+With an update center module, Users can download the updates alone and upgrade the applications.
+Customizations, easy manageability of plugins, access to libraries, superior support, and abundant knowledge in the community help developers improve their delivery quality and timeline.

 - Eclipse runs on multiple Operating systems and supports multiple languages like the other IDEs.
-But it prominently focus on Java and C++.
+But it prominently focuses on Java and C++.

-- Netbeans offers modular software components for developer to build their application in a dynamic manner.
-Various functionalities are available as modules, with group of classes in it, to simplify the efforts of developers.
+- Netbeans offers modular software components for a developer to build their application dynamically.
+Various functionalities are available as modules, with a group of classes in them, to simplify developers’ efforts.
 Modules developed by users can be shared in this platform for others to get benefitted.

-- Eclipse does not offer component based features that is extensively and the codes are packages as a lump and any classes in this package are not available to others.
+- Eclipse does not offer component-based features that are extensively, and the codes are packages as a lump, and any classes in this package are not available to others.

 - Netbeans supports plugin to support other languages and extra features.

-- Eclipse provides extensive support for plugins and thousands of plugins are offered to developers for accelerating their activities.
+- Eclipse provides extensive support for plugins, and thousands of plugins are offered to developers for accelerating their activities.
 One can develop their set of plugins and share with others as well.
-Large varieties of plugins and configuration options makes this IDE robust.
+Large varieties of plugins and configuration options make this IDE robust.

-- Netbeans provides plethora of services to simplify the efforts of developer and allow them to concentrate only on business logic.
+- Netbeans provides a plethora of services to simplify developer efforts and allow them to concentrate only on business logic.
 These services include managing interfaces, settings, storage, window, wizards, visual library and development tools.